eriknyquist/deep_space_trader/README.rst

   from their ship to the warehouse.
 Unlike the player's ship, the warehouse has infinite capacity, but only one move to/from the warehouse per day is allowed (i.e. one trip to the warehouse per day).
-Additional warehouse trips per day can be purchased from the Store (see "Store window" reference section in this document for more details about the store window).
+Additional warehouse trips per day can be purchased from the Store (See `Store window`_ reference section in this document for more details about the store window).
   Clicking this button opens a new window that allows the player to select the quantity of the item they want to move to the warehouse.